-State of the Union Summaries and Scorecards from 2009 through 2019
+State of the Union Summaries and Scorecards Trump Versus Obama

-What to Expect from President Trump's 2019 SOTU
+What President Trump Said in the 2019 SOTU

 The State of the Union is the annual speech the president gives to the joint session of Congress.
 The U.S. Constitution, Article II, Section 3, says, "The president shall from time to time give to the Congress information of the state of the union, and recommend to their consideration such measures as he shall judge necessary and expedient."